 - Number of call data records per hour.

 - Percentage of fraud probability, which is how often the app should simulate a fraudulent call.
 The value 0.2 means that about 20% of the call records will look fraudulent.

 - Duration in hours, which is the number of hours that the app should run.
-You can also stop the app any time by ending the process (Ctrl+C) at the command line.
+You can also stop the app at any time by ending the process (Ctrl+C) at the command line.

 After a few seconds, the app starts displaying phone call records on the screen as it sends them to the event hub.
 The phone call data contains the following fields:

 Record Definition CallrecTime The timestamp for the call start time.
 SwitchNum The telephone switch used to connect the call.
 For this example, the switches are strings that represent the country/region of origin (US, China, UK, Germany, or Australia).
 CallingNum The phone number of the caller.
 CallingIMSI The International Mobile Subscriber Identity (IMSI).
 It's a unique identifier of the caller.
 CalledNum The phone number of the call recipient.
 CalledIMSI International Mobile Subscriber Identity (IMSI).
 It's a unique identifier of the call recipient.

 Create a Stream Analytics job